 House of Cards

-One work in the series, Jenny, You’re No Richard Shaw, riffs off Shaw’s Whiplash!, acknowledging both Shaw's remarkable craftsmanship and ceramic history while modifying the concept to reflect the jolting, disorienting nature of our own time and place in history, and speaking to the narratives we inherit and create.
+Jenny, You’re No Richard Shaw riffs off Shaw’s Whiplash, acknowledging both Shaw's remarkable craftsmanship and ceramic history while reframing its concept to reflect the jolting, disorienting nature of our own time and place in history, and speaking to the narratives we inherit and create.
+Here, text underscores questions of how meaning is constructed, who gets to speak, and what remains of a democracy that feels fragile, unsteady, and one crisis away from collapse.

 Year

-2025
+2025 - 2026

-Porcelain, glaze, overglaze decals, epoxy, book
+Porcelain, glaze, overglaze decals, epoxy, (book)